adramsjnr/odin-recipes/README.md

 - A single external stylesheet (`style.css`) is used for consistent styling across all pages.

 ## Skills Demonstrated
-By completing this project, I will have practiced:
+By completing this project, I practiced:
 - Structuring HTML pages with headings, paragraphs, lists, and links.
 - Organizing files and directories for a small website.
 - Using relative paths (`../`) to correctly link files between folders.